parmegv/leap_doc/docs/design/nicknym.md

 * The request must use TLS (see [Query security](#Query.security)).
 * The query data should have a single field 'address'.
 * For POST requests to nicknym.domain.org, the query data may be encrypted to the the public OpenPGP key nicknym@domain.org (see [Query security](#Query.security)).
+* The request may include an "If-Modified-Since" header.
+In this case, the response might be "304 Not Modified".

 Requests may be local or foreign, and for user keys or for provider keys.